sfw/NotionFolderIterator/README.md

 # Notion Folder Iterator

-Using AI to facilitate the BS tasks in my life - Part II This script mirrors a local folder structure into a specified Notion page.
+Using AI to facilitate the BS tasks in my life - Part II.

+This script mirrors a local folder structure into a specified Notion page.
 It creates pages for folders and files, adding file contents or file blocks as needed.

 ## Features